Terms and Conditions

 Master Bill of Lading (MBL)

-MBL is the primary, legally binding transport document issued by the shipping line to the freight forwarder.
-It covers the entire consolidated FCL shipment from port-to-port, acting as a contract of carriage, receipt of goods and document of title.
+MBL is the primary, legally binding transport document issued by the shipping line to the IFF Agent.
+It covers the entire consolidated FCL shipment from Port-to-Port, acting as a contract of carriage, receipt of goods and document of title.

 House Bill of Lading (HBL)

-HBL is a shipping document issued by the freight forwarder to the Owner.
+HBLs are the shipping documents issued by the IFF Agent to the Owners via the Organiser.
 It acts as a contract of carriage and details specific information about the Motorbike and Owner.
-HBLs provide the Service with a great deal of flexibility and are critical to specific Import processes used at the Destination.
+HBLs provide the Service with a great deal of flexibility and are critical to specific Import processes used at Destinations.

-Given FCL many freight forwarders will attempt to not use HBLs because they incur significant costs due to not only the cost of all the HBLs themselves but also other charges in the process calculated per HBL.
-However, the Service will always ensure that each Motorbike has it's own HBL and the Owner will be issued their own individual HBL when it becomes available.
+Given FCL many freight forwarders will attempt to NOT use HBLs because they incur significant costs due to not only the cost of all the HBLs themselves but also other charges in the process calculated per HBL.
+However, the Service ensures that each Motorbike has it's own HBL and the Owner will be issued their own individual HBL when it becomes available.

 the 'Independent Moto Overlander'